 WALDEN, AND ON THE DUTY OF CIVIL DISOBEDIENCE by Henry David Thoreau.

 I also think that it’s fair to say that by this definition, Google is demonstrating a kind of hubris.
-There will inevitably be other kinds of errors in Knowledge Graph, I’ve already seen some of them.
-Considering these types of errors as “engineering problems” on the road to an omnipotent “knowledge graph,” is hubris.
+There will inevitably be other kinds of errors in the Knowledge Graph; I’ve already seen some of them.
+Considering these types of mistakes as “engineering problems” on the road to an omnipotent “knowledge graph” is hubris.

 Using machines to compute the definitions of words, increasing dependence on those definitions, and reducing access to alternative sources is an indirect way of accomplishing this.

 In George Orwell’s novel 1984, Syme’s job was to cull the dictionary of words and narrow the range of thought.
 At one point he muses to Winston: